damv93/tictactoe-android/README.md

 ### Next steps
-- Reactive Paradigm using Flow + Jetpack Compose.
+- Reactive Programming using Flow + Jetpack Compose.
 - Feature to manage scores.
 This will demonstrate the implementation of Data layer to store scores.
 - Custom View for Tic Tac Toe Board.
 - Improve game experience with animations.